JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ```shell
    http://localhost:8080/
 ```
 > The port number can vary because the 8080 port may be unavailable.
-You can find the actual port number printed in the
+You can find the actual port number in the
 > Gradle build console.
 >
 {type="tip"}